Anxiety Disorder: Symptoms, Causes & Treatment Guide 2026

 What Is Anxiety Disorder?

-Anxiety disorder is a common mental health condition that causes strong, ongoing feelings of fear, worry, or nervousness.
-Unlike normal stress, which usually fades after a situation ends, anxiety disorder lasts longer and may appear without a clear reason.
-It can affect thoughts, behavior, and even physical health.
-Many people with anxiety disorder feel restless, tense, or easily overwhelmed.
-However, with proper diagnosis and treatment, most people can manage symptoms and live healthy, productive lives.
+Anxiety disorder is a common condition that leads to ongoing feelings of fear, worry, or nervousness.
+Unlike normal stress, which usually fades after a situation ends, anxiety can last for a long time and may appear without a clear reason.

 Types of Anxiety Disorders